Scientific Forecaster Discussion

 National Weather Service Indianapolis in

-Sunday night and Monday keeping dry weather across central Indiana
+will provide dry and quiet weather across central Indiana tonight

 Near term /tonight/...